 How to make Instant Pot shredded pork tacos

 To make pulled pork in the instant pot, slice your pork roast tenderloin into strips.
+I get my pork from ButcherBox.
+Check out how you can get 100% grass-fed beef; free-range organic chicken; heritage-breed pork, wild-caught seafood, and more delivered to your door.

 Turn on the instant pot and select the sauté function.
 Pour olive oil or vegetable oil into the Instant Pot.
 Add the minced garlic in the pot.
 Place the pork in the Instant Pot and add salt and brown sugar.
 Mix to combine.